dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 ## The Debian Way

-Debian maintainers use an other strategy.
+Debian maintainers use another strategy.
 When they package a library, they include its version number in the name of the package.
 What's more, they have a separate *development* package that contains the files required for compiling programs that use the library.
 They also use a compilation trick